Tips for Evaluating Your Parking Lot Lighting

 Evaluate Parking Lot Lighting

 Parking lot lighting may be one of the least glamorous applications of commercial artificial illumination, but a well-lit parking lot can set the stage for better customer interactions between those customers and your business.
 A customer or client who parks in a poorly-lit lot may well be in a less receptive mood to conduct business than one who starts his or her transaction in a brightly-lit, welcoming environment.
 You can assess the quality of your parking lot lighting by assessing a few of the lighting characteristics exhibited in your lot.
-This article provides tips for evaluating parking lot lighting.
+This article provides tips for evaluating your parking lot lighting.

 How to Evaluate Parking Lot Lighting